Advising and Support How Can We Help You?

 Once you are approved to register for a variable credit course, you will register yourself through the university registration system.
 The registration system will ask for the course registration number and then ask for the number of credits that you are completing for the course.
 Please refer directly to the variable credit form for the assigned number of credits.
 Typically variable credit courses are 1-3 credits, although the internship course for apparel and merchandising students is a minimum of 12 credits.

 What is an Overload?

 Undergraduate students who wish to register for more that 18 credits per term must have an overload approved by their adviser.
 Overloads are processed electronically from your adviser to the Registrar’s Office.

 How do I make a request for a course exception (substitution) or waiver?

 Requests for course exceptions are made directly through your adviser.
 Courses with similar or duplicate content taken from a prior higher education institution can be substituted or waived on a case by case basis after consulting with your academic adviser.
 If you are requesting an exception for a course, please bring supporting documentation with you to your appointment with your adviser.
 Documentation includes the syllabus used for the course at the time you took the class.
 Assignments and work from the course will help the adviser identify whether or not the content is sufficient.
-In the case of requesting an exception of a university core requirement, your academic adviser will direct you to the Transfer Evaluation office for guidance (100A Centennial Hall).
+In the case of requesting an exception of a university core requirement, your academic adviser will direct you to the Degree and Transfer Evaluation office for guidance (100A Centennial Hall).
 Departmental course exception forms are located in the main Design and Merchandising office, 114 Nancy Richardson Design Center.

 Please note that course exception requests require multiple steps for approval within the Department of Design and Merchandising.
 Your adviser will help you to facilitate the steps; however, the final departmental approval is held at the discretion of the department chair.